 Cankers form on the cherry tree’s leaf buds, flower bases, in spur bases, in pruning wounds, and at the bases of twigs.
 They slowly start to spread upward once they form, and they create sunken areas in your cherry tree in the cooler winter months.
 If this bacteria makes it into the dormant flower buds, it can kill them before they open.
 It could also allow the bud to open before collapsing in the middle of the summer.
 The bacteria that forms these cankers favor low temperatures with higher moisture like you get in the springtime.
 Trees that grow in sandy soil, trees that are young, and trees that have poor drainage are very likely to develop them.

-This cherry tree disease can produce galls that are too little to see with your naked eye, or they can produce galls that are as big as four inches across.
+This cherry tree disease can produce galls that may appear too little to see with your naked eye, or they can produce galls that are as big as four inches across.
 Galls look like fleshy, white swellings that quickly grow and turn brown or tan in color.
 This is an infection that develops when your plant gets wounded, and cherry trees with alkaline, poorly-drained soils are more susceptible.
 If new galls form, they’ll usually show up right around the current ones.

 Unfortunately, managing this cherry tree disease with chemicals is ineffective.
 You’ll need bacterial biological control, but this is only available for commercial operations.
 To prevent it, make sure you plant in well-draining soil, and you want to plant disease-free, certified trees.
 Using good sanitation practices and rotating infected fields is also good.